gnolang/gno/docs/concepts/testnets.md

   - There is no versioning strategy for test3.
 It will stay the way it is, until the team chooses to shut it down.

-Since Gno.land is designed with open-source in mind, anyone can see currently available code by browsing the [test3 homepage](https://test3.gno.land/).
+Since gno.land is designed with open-source in mind, anyone can see currently available code by browsing the [test3 homepage](https://test3.gno.land/).

 Test3 is a single-node testnet, ran by the Gno core team.
 There is no plan to